-The facts are there, drawn from statistics: in international trade, be it with the countries called of the Free World, or with the countries of the East, third countries, to which we have the dubious privilege of belonging, derive their essential resources from export earnings, which are, almost in their entirety, from 50 - 90 per cent, exports of agricultural products take common and energetic action in favour of our brothers still under the foreign yoke.
+African Unity is essentially this awareness of our solidarity which must in the first place demand us to take common and energetic action in favour of our brothers still under the foreign yoke.
 I affirm that none of our nations can pride itself on having attained real independence before the whole of our continent is free.
 It is for this reason, that I suggest, that we take here the firm resolution to make joint use of all means to facilitate the accession to independence of the African peoples still living under colonial regimes.
 And one of the immediate measures we must take the establishment of an inter-African solidarity fund to assist liberation movements.